6 steps to get sales and marketing working on the same team

 2. Align common goals

 Let’s not forget, your marketing and sales teams are working towards the same ultimate goal – converting leads to paying customers.
 Aligning the marketing and sales funnel to reflect the contribution of both teams ensures there is accountability and alignment.
-The ‘funnel’ should be regarded as a single process where all teams in the organisation are adhering and working towards a common goal.
+The ‘funnel’ should be regarded as a single process where all teams in the organization are adhering and working towards a common goal.

 3. Lead scoring